 Stretched Upper Chambers of Your Heart

-When you experience frequent sleep disruptions, attempting to breathe through your obstructed airways causes a negative pressure between your neck and abdomen, increasing the return of blood to your heart.
-This leaves your atrial walls stretched.
+For those with Obstructive Sleep Apnea (OSA), when you experience frequent sleep disruptions, attempting to breathe through your obstructed airways causes a negative pressure between your neck and abdomen, increasing the return of blood to your heart.
+This leaves the atrial walls in your heart stretched more than they would otherwise.

-Over time, this excess pressure and stretching will cause structural changes in the upper chambers of your heart (atrial remodeling).
-This interrupts the normal electrical pathways and increases your risk of developing AFib.
+Over time, this excess pressure and stretching of the atrial walls will cause structural changes in the upper chambers of your heart (atrial remodeling).
+These changes in the atrial wall structure interrupt the normal electrical pathways and increase your risk of developing AFib.

 Imbalance Between Free Radicals and Antioxidants